-- a contingent consideration of an acquirer in a business combination to which AASB3: Business Combinations applies; - held for trading; or - initially designated as at fair value through profit or loss.
+- a contingent consideration of an acquirer in a business combination to which AASB3: Business Combinations applies; - Business Combinations ap - held for trading; or - initially designated as at fair value through profit or loss.

 All other financial liabilities are subsequently measured at amortised cost using the effective interest method.